keldefrawy/keldefrawy.github.io/pubs.md

 # 2023

-67- Iness Ben Guirat, Claudia Diaz, Karim Eldefrawy, Hadas Zeilberger, "Traffic Analysis by Adversaries with Partial Visibility", accepted at the 28th European Symposium on Research in Computer Security (ESORICS), 2023.
+67- Iness Ben Guirat, Claudia Diaz, Karim Eldefrawy, Hadas Zeilberger, "Traffic Analysis by Adversaries with Partial Visibility", in proceedings of the 28th European Symposium on Research in Computer Security (ESORICS), 2023.
 [PDF]

-66- Karim Eldefrawy, Nicholas Genise, and Nathan Manohar, "On the Hardness of Scheme-Switching Between SIMD FHE Schemes", to appear in proceedings of the 14th International Conference on Post-Quantum Cryptography (PQCrypto), 2023.  [[PDF]](https://eprint.iacr.org/2023/988)
+66- Karim Eldefrawy, Nicholas Genise, and Nathan Manohar, "On the Hardness of Scheme-Switching Between SIMD FHE Schemes", in proceedings of the 14th International Conference on Post-Quantum Cryptography (PQCrypto), 2023.  [[PDF]](https://eprint.iacr.org/2023/988)

-65- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", to appear in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS).
+65- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS).
 [PDF]